 Buying & Storing

-Stalks of freshly harvested rhubarb are firm and have a glossy sheen to them.
-When looking for rhubarb at the store or at a farmers market look for those characteristics.
-Rhubarb can also become woody and stringy if it isn’t harvested soon enough, so try to avoid stalks that are wider than 1-inch.
+When buying rhubarb, look for stalks that are firm with a glossy sheen.
+Try to avoid stalks that are wider than 1-inch, as this might mean the rhubarb has become too woody or stringy.
 Also, rhubarb should not be consumed if it was harvested after a severe frost as the oxalic acid levels in the stem can increase to dangerous levels.
-With that in mind, never purchase rhubarb that has soft, limp stalks or shows any signs of black, shriveled leaves.
-Typically the leaves of rhubarb have been removed before being sold so people don’t accidentally eat them, but if there is any evidence of blackened leaves near the top of the stalk it is always better to be safe and avoid those stalks.
-Another thing to keep in mind when shopping for rhubarb is that tartness tends to increase with the age of the stalk, so thicker stalks tend to have more of a bite than thinner, younger stalks.
+Never purchase rhubarb that has soft, limp stalks or shows any signs of black, shriveled leaves.
+Typically the leaves of rhubarb have been removed before being sold so people don’t accidentally eat them, but if there is any evidence of blackened leaves near the top of the stalk, it is always better to be safe and avoid those stalks.

-Typically the rhubarb that you buy at the grocery store or farmers market will have the leaves removed already.
-But, if the leaves have not been removed, promptly cut the leaves off once you are home.
-Also, cut off any woody parts from the base of the stem.
+Preparation – cut and discard the leaves, if they haven’t already been removed.
+Cut off any woody parts from the base of the stem.
 Typically, the woody section on a stalk of rhubarb will be paler in color, if not white, and can easily be removed with a knife.
 A general rule of thumb with rhubarb is to remove the bottom inch of each stalk, and then more if a stalk still has a white section present.
-If the rhubarb is older and the stalks are wider than 1-inch they may need to be peeled to remove the tough outer layers.
-Simply use a vegetable peeler and remove the stringy outside layer or two and then use the rhubarb as intended.
+If the rhubarb is older and the stalks are wider than 1-inch, it may need to be peeled in order to remove the tough outer layers.
+Use a vegetable peeler to remove the stringy outside layer.

-Soup – While rhubarb is delicious as a garnish on a soup (typically a cold soup), it can also be used in soups.
-When a recipe calls for rhubarb in a soup, or if you just want to get creative with your summer soups, add small rhubarb slices toward the end of cooking time to retain texture while adding wonderful flavor.
+Soup – while rhubarb is delicious as a garnish on soup (typically a cold soup), it can also be used in soups.
+Add small rhubarb slices toward the end of the cooking time to retain texture while adding wonderful flavor.

-Roasting – Rhubarb can be roasted as a side dish much in the same way my grandmother roasted carrots when I was growing up.
-Wash and slice or chop rhubarb to the desired size (I prefer ½-inch slices), sweeten with a little brown sugar or honey, toss in a baking dish and bake in the oven at 375°F for 30 minutes.
-Add some fresh rosemary for a savory twist.
+Roast – rhubarb can be roasted similarly to roasted carrots.
+Slice or chop rhubarb, sweeten with a little brown sugar or honey, toss in a baking dish and bake in the oven at 375°F for 30 minutes.
+Add fresh rosemary for a savory twist.

-Sauce – Making a sauce with rhubarb is one of the most common uses of the vegetable.
-It can be left as a sauce or reduced further and canned as a jam or chutney (depending on what you put in it.
+Sauce – rhubarb sauce is one of the most common uses of the vegetable.
+It can be left as a sauce or reduced further and canned as a jam or chutney.
 For a basic sauce, chop stems into 1-inch chunks and cook in a small amount of water with the sweetener of your choice (to taste) until the stalks begin to break down.
 When the fibrous stalks become stringy and mushy, it is done.
-You can use the sauce to pour over cake or ice cream, or you can freeze or can it for later use.
+Use the sauce to pour over cake or ice cream, or freeze or can to enjoy later.

-Beverages – Sliced raw rhubarb can be added to water to flavor the water.
-It can also be blended for a fresh take on a margarita or modified bloody mary.
+Beverage – sliced raw rhubarb can be added to water in order to flavor the water.
+It can also be blended for a fresh take on a margarita or bloody mary.
 It can also be used to make fruit wine or a vodka liqueur.